antespi/weird_salads/README.md

 In this first MVP version.
 We are recording all the operations made in the restaurant and calculating the amount of ingredients on-the-fly.
 This allows us to have granular information ready to be analyzed during time (hourly, daily, weekly, ...) and reduce the complexity.
 But the performance will be impacted when we have huge amount of operations in the system.
-At that moment, we will be able to add a consolidtion feature to replace the oldest historical data (for instance, older than a year) into a single inventory operation (like an initial balance)
+In the future, we will be able to add a consolidation feature to replace the oldest historical data (for instance, older than a year) into a single inventory operation (like an initial balance)

 ## Cost and price management

-We are considering that costs and prices are constant during time Also inventary items cost is always the same
+We are considering that costs and prices are constant during time.
+Also inventary items cost is always the same.
 In a future version we should allow to set the cost to ingredients in the moment of reception, for instance based on the invoice received.
-Then we have to consume ingredients (when selling, wasting or adjusting inventory) in a certain order, for instance FiFo (first in first out).
+Then we have to consume ingredients (when selling, wasting or adjusting inventory) in a certain order, for instance FiFo (first in first out, to reduce waste).
 So, we can properly calculate the value of the inventory at any moment.

 Why are we discarding this feature?
 Because...: